 - various medicine and medical gear for whatever condition you have (asthma, diabetes, etc.)

-- and other bob essentials (read the full list here)
+- and other essentials (read the full list here)

 As you can see, not having some of these items in your bug out bag could cost you your life.

-Sure, if the bag is MOLLE compatible, you can attach smaller bags to it but then you have to pay extra for those!
+Sure, if the bag is MOLLE compatible, you can attach smaller pouches to it, but then you have to pay extra for those!
 Best to get one bag from the get-go and save yourself time, money, and frustration.

-Get a backpack suited to your needs and keep these tips in mind before you purchase one.
+Get a backpack suited to your needs and keep these tips in mind when you purchase one.

 Reason #4: You learn how to use it